 Homeschooling In Maine

-Since the Homeschool law changed in May, 2003 all new homeschooling parents in Maine file a Notice of Intent to Homeschool.
+All new homeschooling parents in Maine file a Notice of Intent to Homeschool.
 The Notice of Intent to Homeschool is filed by new homeschooling parents within 10 calendar days of the beginning of the home instruction program.
 Send a copy to the school approval office (Dr. Edwin Kastuck - see below for address) and to your local school administrative unit (superintendent).
 The latter is simply for informational purposes - so that the superintendent has a record on file that your child is enrolled in an authorized alternative education program (and is therefore, not truant.)
 For each subsequent year, the parent simply files what is called "a subsequent letter" stating that the homeschool program is continuing and sends it to the same offices with a copy of an annual assessment results letter (see below).

 To visit the State of Maine Homeschooling Information Homepage: